huggingface/diffusers/docs/source/en/api/pipelines/stable_diffusion/ldm3d_diffusion.md

 Two checkpoints are available for use:
 - [ldm3d-pano](https://huggingface.co/Intel/ldm3d-pano).
 This checkpoint enables the generation of panoramic images and requires the StableDiffusionLDM3DPipeline pipeline to be used.
 - [ldm3d-sr](https://huggingface.co/Intel/ldm3d-sr).
 This checkpoint enables the upscaling of RGB and depth images.
-Can be used in cascade after the original LDM3D pipeline using the StableDiffusionUpscaleLDM3DPipeline pipeline.
+Can be used in cascade after the original LDM3D pipeline using the StableDiffusionUpscaleLDM3DPipeline from communauty pipeline.